 In October 2016, we entered into a collaboration and option agreement (the "Takeda Collaboration Agreement") with Millennium Pharmaceuticals, Inc., a wholly owned subsidiary of Takeda Pharmaceutical Company Ltd. ("Takeda") to discover and develop CD38-targeting ETBs, which includes MT-4019 for evaluation by Takeda.
-Under the terms of the agreement, we are responsible for providing to Takeda (i) new ETBs generated using Takeda's proprietary antibodies targeting CD38 and (ii) MT-4019 forin vitro and in vivo pharmacological and anti-tumor efficacy evaluations. we granted Takeda an exclusive option to negotiate and obtain an exclusive worldwide license to develop and commercialize any ETB that may result from this collaboration, including MT-4019.
-We are entitled to receive up to \$2.0 million in technology access fees and cost reimbursement associated withour performance and completion of our obligations under the agreement.
-To date, we have received \$2.0 million under the Takeda Collaboration Agreement.
+Under the terms of the agreement, we are responsible for providing to Takeda (i) new ETBs generated using Takeda's proprietary antibodies targeting CD38 and (ii) MT-4019 for in vitro and in vivo pharmacological and anti-tumor efficacy evaluations.
+We granted Takeda an exclusive option to negotiate and obtain an exclusive worldwide license to develop and commercialize any ETB that may result from this collaboration, including MT-4019.
+We are entitled to receive up to \$2.0 million in technology access fees and cost reimbursement associated with our performance and completion of our obligations under the agreement.
+As of March 31, 2018, we have received \$2.0 million under the Takeda Collaboration Agreement.

 In June 2017, we entered into a multi-target collaboration and license agreement with Takeda (the "Takeda Multi-Target Agreement"), pursuant to which we will collaborate with Takeda to identify, generate and evaluate ETBs, against certain targets designated by Takeda.
 Takeda will designate certain targets of interest as the focus of the research.
 Takeda will provide to us targeting moieties against the designated targets.
 We will create and characterize ETBs against those targets and provide them to Takeda for further evaluation.
 Each party grants to the other nonexclusive rights in its intellectual property for purposes of the conduct of the research, and we agree to work exclusively with Takeda with respect to the designated targets.
 We are entitled to receive up to \$5.0 million in technology access fees and research and development fees associated with our performance and completion of our obligations under the agreement.
-To date, we have received \$1.0 million under the Takeda Collaboration Agreement.
+As of March 31, 2018, we have received \$1.0 million under the Takeda Multi-Target Agreement.